YetonDew/lexis/README.md

 # LEXIS

-Welcome to Lexis, a modern and user-friendly website designed for accounting services.
+Welcome to Lexis, a modern and user-friendly website designed for accounting firm.
 This repository contains the source code for the Lexis project, developed using modern web technologies as Astro.build. 🚀

 ## Installation